Rename Operation

 Consider consulting the following artifacts (before and after the refactoring):

-• Coding guidelines, both general and language-specific
+• Coding guidelines, both general and language-specific.

 This refactoring reverts itself.
 In code refactoring, there is Rename Method [Fowler 2018].